MarcosJBM/spacetraveling/README.md

 - [x] If there's no more posts to be rendered, the button will not be rendered
 - [x] When clicking on a post, the user has to be redirected to the post page
 - [x] The page has to be statically generated

+### Post

+- [ ] Render the post content and header component
+- [ ] Estimated reading time based on the number of words present in the post, taking into account the words present in the heading and body
+- [ ] Save Spacetraveling logo in public folder, use in alt attribute the word "logo"
+- [ ] Generate a static page using getStaticProps
+- [ ] Use getStaticPaths to generate some static pages and use the fallback as true to generate the other pages when the user accesses the post